freelan-developers/teapot/docs/source/index.rst

 There are just too many different ways of building software for this to be done without human guidance.

-However, *teapot* will make this as painless as it can get by automating all the other things that can be automated.
+However, *teapot* will make this as painless as it can get by automating all the other steps that can be automated.

 Why this name ?
 ===============

 No good reason really.
-I just don't like spending too much time finding catchy names and a *teapot* is a nice tool so... why not ? :)
+I just don't like spending too much time finding catchy names and a *teapot* is a nice object so... why not ? :)

 What's next ?
 =============